milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 #### 1. Install minikube

-See [Prerequisites](prerequisite-helm.md#Software-requirements) for more information.
+See [install minikube](https://minikube.sigs.k8s.io/docs/start/) for more information.

 #### 2. Start a K8s cluster using minikube